 Bathgate High, Bathgate St. John's and Boghall will work together and be served by 3.
 2FTMWS.
-All three congregations are currently vacant and it is envisioned that there will be a Union between Bathgate High and Bathgate St. John's in a Parish Grouping with Boghall.
-Bathgate High and Bathqate St. John's have worked together over the years.
-They are aware of the changing demographics and the loss of community in the town.
-Given the ecumenical links and the challenges, especially to the new Wester Inch area, the congregations are encouraged to work with each other and with their ecumenical partners to address issues linked to poverty and to use their experience to experiment with more relevant forms of worship, especially using IT.
-Their approaches will be complemented by working together with Boghall.
-The latter has experimented with worship, with issues related to health and wellbeing and has been active in local schools.
-In particular, Boghall has developed an approach to church life that depends very much on the input and imagination of the members of the congregation.
-This is to be encouraged.
-Strong ties have developed with local charities and the experience of Boghall can inform the Bathgate churches as they move together to reach out not just to Bathgate but to the new housing that is being developed in the area at Wester Inch.
+All three congregations are currently vacant and it is envisioned that there will be a Union between Bathgate High and Bathgate St. John's and a Parish Grouping formed with Boghall.
+Bathgate High and Bathgate St. John's have worked together over the years and there has been cooperation with Boghall.
+They are aware of the changing demographics and the loss of sense of community in the town.
+There are particular challenges associated with the new Wester Inch development with a younger and more fluid population.
+The congregations are encouraged to work with each other and with their ecumenical partners to address issues linked to poverty and social injustice.
+They should use their experience to continue to develop relevant forms of worship, especially using IT.
+The churches should continue to promote the involvement of the congregation in planning and leading worship and producing on-line resources.
+Strong ties have developed with local charities and support offered to groups within the community who are in need.
+This model should be adopted within the Parish grouping as all move together to reach out in the most appropriate way to all communities in the town, including the new housing that is being developed in the area at Wester Inch.
 Conversations regarding the most effective staffing are ongoing.

 Buildings: Bathgate Boghall is in good condition and not only offers an excellent example of missional work but serves a distinct community.
 It is therefore proposed that it be designated 'A'.
-Bathgate High and Bathgate St. John's are both located with in Bathgate and thus some rationalisation would be an appropriate use of resources.
+Bathgate High and Bathgate St. John's are both located within Bathgate and thus some rationalisation would be an appropriate use of resources.
 Given recent conversations and the recognition of the difficulty of this decision, it is proposed that both buildings be designated 'B' and a decision reached by 31 December 2023.
-At that point one can be released and one designated 'A' as appropriate.
+The 'B' designated building should be released by 31 December 2024.